 Welcome to Comic Book Herald’s favorite comic books of 2020.
-This list will be updated quarterly throughout the year, until a final year-end consensus is reached!
+This list was updated quarterly throughout the year, until this final year-end consensus!

 As usual, it’s worth a reminder that I’m only one stunning package of beefcake, and have not read every good comic.
 But I read a lot of them, and have picked all my favorites here for you!
+And just in case, I’ve also included picks from esteemed Comic Book Herald writers.
 Below you’ll find the best comics of 2020.